 Due to their effectiveness, various behavioral interventions have been developed that are considered as ABA.
 The American Medical Association and the US Surgeon General have also recommended the therapy for kids with ASD.

-2. Speech Therapy
+Speech Therapy

 As autistic children often have speech difficulties, conducting speech therapy may be very beneficial.
-The use of sign languages, as well as a picture exchange communication system (PECS), is also recommended as a tool in developing speech in children with autism.
+The use of sign languages, as well as a picture exchange communication system (PECS), is also recommended as a tool for developing speech in children with autism.

-3. Sensory Integration
+Sensory Integration

 A number, if not all, individuals with autism have sensory issues in varying degrees from mild to severe.
 Sensory therapies may be very beneficial for improvement.
-This therapy focuses on three senses: vestibular or the sense of motion and balance, tactile or the sense of touch, and proprioception or the sense of locomotion, movement, or position.
+This therapy focuses on three senses: vestibular, or the sense of motion and balance, tactile, or the sense of touch, and proprioception, or the sense of locomotion, movement, or position.
 There are many techniques used in sensory integration to normalize the senses of people on the spectrum.

-4. Auditory Intervention
+Auditory Intervention

 This therapy aims to improve the auditory processing of children with autism, as well as to eliminate their sensitivity to sound and reduce their behavioral problems.
 There are various types of auditory interventions like the Berard Auditory Integration Training (AIT), the Tomatis approach, the Samonas Sound Therapy, and the Listening Program.

-5. Vision Training and Irlen Lenses
+Vision Training and Irlen Lenses

 These tools are intended to resolve the issues experienced by people with ASD with respect to their visual environment and/or to their surroundings.
 Among such challenges may include a short attention span, excessive eye movements, difficulty scanning or tracking movements, being easily distracted, toe walking, and being cautious when walking up or down the stairs.